MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsA2Ja7OSecurityCasesEdiscoverycasesEdiscoverycaseIdReviewsetsEdiscoveryreviewsetIdQueriesEdiscoveryreviewsetqueryIdMicrosoftGraphSecurityApplytagsPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPathsA2Ja7OSecurityCasesEdiscoverycasesEdiscoverycaseIdReviewsetsEdiscoveryreviewsetIdQueriesEdiscoveryreviewsetqueryIdMicrosoftGraphSecurityApplytagsPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[TagsToAdd <IMicrosoftGraphSecurityEdiscoveryReviewTag[]>]`:
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+        - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity